johnafolayan/fire-effect/README.md

 # fire-effect

-Simulation of fire with particles
+Minimalist implementation of fire with particles.